JuliaClimate/ClimateBase.jl/docs/src/index.md

 # Introduction
 `ClimateBase` is a Julia package offering basic tools for analyzing data that are typically in the form used by climate sciences.
-These data are dimensional spatiotemporal but the corresponding dimensions all need special handling.
+These data are dimensional & spatiotemporal but the corresponding dimensions all need special handling.
 For example the most common dimensions are longitude, latitude and time.

 * longitude is by definition a periodic dimension
 * latitude is a linear dimension.
 However because the coordinate system most often used in climate sciences is a grid of longitude × latitude (in equal degrees) the area element of space depends on latitude and this needs to be taken into account.
 * time is a linear dimension *in principle*, but its values are `<: AbstractDateTime` instead of `<: Real`.
 The human calendar (where these values come from) is periodic but each period may not correspond to the same physical time, and this also needs to be taken into account.

-`ClimateBase` is structured to deal with these difficulties, and in addition offer several functionalities commonly used, and sought after, by climate scientists.
+`ClimateBase` is structured to deal with these intricacies, and in addition offer several functionalities commonly used, and sought after, by climate scientists.
 It also serves as the base building block for `ClimateTools`, which offers more advanced functionalities.

 The focus of `ClimateBase` is **not** loading data, nor operating on data *on disk*.
 It is designed for in-memory climate data exploration and manipulation.